offero/txtelegraf/README.md

 ## Description

-A TCP/UDP Telegraf/InfluxDB client for Twisted.
+A TCP/UDP Telegraf/InfluxDB client for Twisted using the Influx Line Format.

-Tested with Telegraf 1.0.1
+Tested with Telegraf 1.0.1 and Twisted 15.1.0 on Python 2.7.10.

+Please let me know success/failures testing with other versions of Telegraf/Influx, Twisted, and Python.

 ## How To